ColoradoSchoolOfMines/ACM-Guide-list/computer_science/TurboGears.md

    Virtual environment](./Python-Virtual-Environment.md).
 If you choose to do so, remove `--user` from the following commands.

+   Note, make sure you are using the proper version of pip.
+You need to use pip version 3 or greater.

    1. Install the application and its dependencies:

           $ pip install -e . --user